The 12 Best Family-friendly Ski Resorts That Cater to Kids — and Kids at Heart

 Park City Mountain Resort

-The expansive trails at Park City Mountain Resort make it one of the best ski resorts for families in the United States.
-Adults will love exploring the 330 trails over 7,300 acres of terrain on this Utah mountain while kids (and adults who are learning) will find themselves at home at the resort’s High Meadow Park, which includes “Adventure Alleys” where beginners can try their hand at “off trail, groomed” runs.
-After a day of skiing, relax with a 23-minute snowcat-pulled sleigh ride up the mountain to a yurt where guests are served a five-course dinner and greeted with hot spiced glogg.
+The pure number of trails at Park City Mountain Resort makes it one of the best ski mountains for families in the United States.
+Everyone will love exploring the 330 trails and over 7,300 acres of terrain on this Utah mountain.
+Kids and adults learning to ski or board will find their little slice of paradise at High Meadow Park, a learning area with off-trail, groomed runs where beginners can work on their skills.
+After a day of skiing, relax with a 23-minute snowcat-pulled sleigh ride to The Viking Yurt, a five-course dining experience at 8,700 feet.

 Find it: Park City Mountain Resort, 1345 Lowell Avenue, Park City, UT

-After a day spent exploring the Lake Placid mountain’s 87 trails over 22 miles, parents can head to the Bear Den Lodge, which features a bird’s eye view where they can watch their kids learning to ski and snowboard.
-Apart from the slopes themselves, there’s plenty of adrenaline to be had off the mountain.
-Experience what it’s like to hurtle down a winding track by going for a ride on a real Olympic bobsled track, or fly down a 30-foot converted ski jump trestle in a toboggan before being shot out onto the frozen Mirror Lake.
+After a day spent exploring the Lake Placid mountain's 91 trails, parents can head to the Bear Den Lodge for a drink and a bird's eye view of their kids learning to ski and snowboard.
+Apart from the slopes themselves, there's plenty of adrenaline to be had off the mountain.
+Experience what it's like to hurtle down a winding track by going for a ride on a real Olympic bobsled track or watch ski jumpers fly the length of a football field from inside the Skyride, an eight-person gondola.

 Find it: Whiteface Mountain, 5021 Route 86, Wilmington, NY